 Robyn holds a PhD from Griffith University (Gold Coast) and a Master of Letters(Distinction) in children’s literature from the University of New England.
 Robyn joined the board of ACLF in 2012.

 Bill Hanlon is a CPA accredited accountant and began his professional life working in commercial organisations including Tabcorp.
 Bill has also spent 17 years working in the not-for-profit sector in positions including: Finance Manager, SIDS and Kids Victoria; Project Accountant, the Alannah and Madeline Foundation; and Manager Business Services, Orana Family Services.
 Bill was also a volunteer director on the board of First Option Credit Union for ten years, ultimately holding the position of chair.
 Bill has been on the board of the ACLF since 2017.

 Emily is a marketing, publicity and digital communications specialist.
-After completing a combined BA (history & Journalism) at The University of Sydney, Emily began her career as a publicist at Simon & Schuster, Random House, History Today Magazine and Michael O'Mara Books in the UK.
-She then worked at arts consultancy FMcM Associates in London where her clients included authors and illustrators, publishing houses, literature festivals, books fairs, prizes, charities and arts organisations.
-Emily returned to Australia in 2017 and is currently on maternity leave from her position as Marketing and Communications Manager at the Australian Society of Authors.
-Emily is Secretary of the PEN Sydney Committee.
+After completing a combined BA (history & Journalism) at The University of Sydney, Emily began her career as a publicist in the UK where she worked at Simon & Schuster, Random House, Michael O'Mara Books and arts consultancy FMcM Associates.
+Her clients included authors and illustrators, publishing houses, magazines, literature festivals, books fairs, prizes, charities and arts organisations.
+Emily returned to Australia in 2017 and worked in communications at the Australian Society of Authors for four years before joining Echo Publishing in 2021.
 She joined the ACLF Board in 2018.

 Meet our talented office team